-2. Use of Resources
+5.3 Use of Resources

 In order to make more effective and prudent use of all resources including energy, water and other natural resources, we have established the "Energy Conservation Policy", the "Water Conservation Policy for Daily Operations" and the "Green Office Resource Policy", and have also provided our staff with more specific advices and measures for the management of energy, water and packaging materials.
+We conduct clean production to reduce pollution, save energy, reduce consumption of raw materials and water resources, reduce production costs of the Company, promote economic growth of the Company, and enhance comprehensive economic benefits of the Company.
+In addition, in order to reduce our dependence on fossil fuels, we used efficient air conditioners and electric vehicles in the past.
+In the future, the Group will seek more opportunities to use renewable energy so as to reduce environmental pollution.